 Commonly known as “co-ops,” such programs provide opportunities for experiential learning and professional growth in the workplace.
 This learning through practice, integrated with learning in the classroom and in laboratory settings, produces graduates who are better prepared for their careers.
 In many ways, co-ops enhance the development of skills that are essential for success in the workplace, such as teamwork and project leadership.

 “Combining academics with related work experience is a proven way to enhance student learning and career placement,” said Chancellor Marty Meehan.
 “We are pleased that Senators John Kerry and Paul G. Kirk Jr. and Congresswoman Niki Tsongas have recognized that a co-op program is something UMass Lowell students need.”

 “UMass Lowell graduates have been cited in a survey by Payscale.com as earning the top mid-career pay among all public universities in New England.
 Cooperative education is a key component our strategy to further enhance the competitive standing of these graduates,” said Provost Ahmed Abdelal.

-“For years UMass Lowell's co-op education program has given students the practical and academic experience to succeed in the workplace and compete on a global level.
 This sound investment will allow the school to expand and continue the extraordinary work that Chancellor Meehan is doing every day to enlarge the university's mission and presence,” said Senator John Kerry.

 “I’m pleased we were able to obtain funds for the co-op program at UMass Lowell,” said Senator Paul G. Kirk Jr. “It means unique opportunities for its students to enhance their education by combing learning in the classroom and learning in the workplace.
 Such opportunities are more important than ever in our modern economy.”